MicrosoftDocs/cpp-docs/docs/standard-library/ambiguous-local-time.md

 ### Remarks

 You typically won't create this exception.
-It is thrown by functions that convert a `local_time` to a `sys_time`.
+It's thrown by functions that convert a `local_time` to a `sys_time`.

 ## <a name="what"></a> `what`